dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 * **If inter-canister calls cannot be avoided, try to limit them to the last operation of your validator and target methods.** A prominent source of bugs with inter-canister calls is to check a condition, then apply an inter-canister call, and then execute code that relies on this condition.
 This is called TOCTOU-bug: the status of the system has changed between the time of check and time of use of a condition.
 One way to avoid that a checking and using of a condition are separated by an inter-canister call is to defer all inter-canister calls to the very end of the method.
 * **If the above is also not possible, implement a lock to avoid re-entrancy bugs.** If the above two recommendations cannot be applied, implement a lock to ensures that no method that would change a relevant condition can be executing during the validator and target method.

-### Using a generic proposal
+### Adding/removing generic proposals

-To use a generic proposal, it first needs to be added to the SNS governance system.
-This means that the SNS DAO needs to approve that this is a proposal that should be supported going forward.
+**To use a generic proposal, it first needs to be added to the SNS governance system.** This means that the SNS DAO needs to approve that this is a proposal that should be supported going forward.
 As we have seen that generic proposals also have security implications it is important to have this explicit approval.

 Generic proposals can then also be removed again from SNS governance if they are not needed anymore.